Company profile

 Biography: Haruki Tsuchiya

 He founded Research Institute for Systems Technology in 1979.
 He was one of the founding members of CTG (Computer Technique Group) and created computer graphics in 1960s.
-He designed electronic book in 1989 and developed Digital Book in corporation with Nippon Electric Company Ltd. in 1990s.
-He has worked in energy system analysis and published books and many articles on future technology and energy emphasizing efficiency improvement and renewable energy toward sustainable development.
-He worked 100% renewable energy scenario study for WWF Japan in 2011-2014.
-He was endowed the award certificate of the Nobel Peace Prize 2007 from IPCC for his work for 2nd working Group of IPCC 2nd report in 1995.
+He designed electronic book in 1989 and developed Digital Book in 1990s.
+He has worked in energy system analysis and published books and many papers on future technology and energy emphasizing efficiency improvement and renewable energy toward sustainable development.
+He worked 100% renewable energy scenario study for WWF Japan in 2011-2023.
+He was endowed the award certificate of the Nobel Peace Prize 2007 from IPCC for his work for IPCC 2nd report in 1995.
 He worked as a member of several national committees on future energy technology for Ministry of Environment.
 He is an advisor to Low Carbon Society Project of National Institute for Environmental Studies.
+He was awarded for one of the inductees of the Earth hall of Fame Kyoto in 2021 for his work on renewable energy and climate policy.
 He received B.E, M.E and Dr of Engineering at University of Tokyo.